jldec/presskit/README.md

 - [ ] Installable, professional themes

 > [!Warning]
-> This is a work in progress, and the roadmap is likely to change
+> This is a work in progress.
+The roadmap will evolve.